lewis-weinberger/psc/README.md

 To make an individual game, use `make name-of-game` (substituting `name-of-game` for your desired game).

+Build artefacts (compiled object files) will be stored in a `build/` directory.
+Use `make clean` to remove the compiled executables and object files.

 ## Usage

 Starting each game follows the same pattern.
 Below we will use `game` to generically refer to any of the game exectuables (substitute your desired game as appropriate).